top of page

 Bio

-With his flexible voice and sharp acting, Omar has gained acclaim for his portrayals of Major General Stanley (Pacific Opera Project) and the Pirate King in The Pirates of Penzance (Opera Santa Barbara), as well as in contemporary operas such as Dater #22 in Michael Ching's Speed Dating Tonight!
-(Opera Santa Barbara) and in Musical Theater as Phoebus de Martin in The Hunchback of Notre Dame (Cabrillo Stage)Other role highlights include the Mozart baritone roles of Papageno, Guglielmo, and Count Almaviva, the latter of which he performed with Santa Cruz Opera Project, where he is a founding member of the company.
+As an opera singer, Omar has gained acclaim for his portrayals of Major General Stanley (Pacific Opera Project) and the Pirate King in The Pirates of Penzance (Opera Santa Barbara), as well as in contemporary operas such as Sir Despard in Ruddygore (Lamplighters SF) and Sergeant Gomez in Zorro (Opera Santa Barbara)His Musical Theater credits include Leon Czolgosz in Assassins (San Jose Playhouse) and Phoebus de Martin in The Hunchback of Notre Dame (Cabrillo Stage).
+Other role highlights include the Mozart baritone roles of Papageno, Guglielmo, and Count Almaviva, the latter of which he performed with Santa Cruz Opera Project, where he is a founding member of the company.
 For full list of roles and repertoire, click here.

-In the mariachi scene, Omar has sung with some of California’s most well-known ensembles, including Mariachi Tapatio, Mariachi Orgullo de Mexico, and Mariachi Juvenil.
 Omar Alejandro holds a Bachelors Degree in Vocal Performance from Cal State Fullerton, a Masters Degree in Vocal Performance from Boston University, and attended the Middlebury College Language Institute for German as a Max Kade Fellow.
 He was a 2021-2 Chrisman Studio Artist with Opera Santa Barbara.

 More About Me